 Moist, molasses-spiked brown sugar is undeniably a quintessential ingredient in baking.
-It adds a deep caramel flavor, moisture, and depth to the taste, as in all brown sugar dessert recipes.
+It adds a deep caramel flavor, moisture, and depth, as in all brown sugar dessert recipes.

 Jump to: